mattbloem007/vee_ra2.0/src/data/blogs/brew-guide-french-press-method.md

 Let the mixture steep for 3-5 minutes, then slowly press down the plunger to create that signature froth.

 ### Step 6: Pour and Enjoy
-Pour into your favorite cup, taking care to preserve the beautiful froth on top.
+Pour into your favourite cup, taking care to preserve the beautiful froth on top.

 ## Pro Tips